Fonda, New York: History

 The village of Fonda developed near the site of the former Mohawk village of Caughnawaga, also known as Kahnawà:ke.
 Here the Mohawk had cultivated corn in the floodplain on the north side of the Mohawk River.

 In the late 17th century, Kateri Tekakwitha resettled here.
 She was a Mohawk girl who had converted to Catholicism and become renowned for her piety.
 She lived here with relatives after her parents died in a smallpox epidemic.
-She had survived it but was marked by scars.
-The village has a national Catholic shrine devoted to her; she is the first Native American saint.
+She had survived but was marked by scars.
+She was later canonized as the first Native American saint.
+A national Catholic shrine devoted to her was established here and is a pilgrimage destination.

 After the French attacked the village in the late 17th century, Kateri and many other Catholic Mohawks moved to the Jesuit mission village of Kahnawake, established on the south side of the St. Lawrence River, opposite Montreal in Quebec.

-European settlers, mostly German and English, officially organized the present-day village in 1751 at the former site of Kanatsiohareke.
-The settlement was later named for Douw Fonda, a Dutch-American settler who was scalped in a Mohawk raid during the Revolutionary War.
-His family were ancestors of the American actors Henry Fonda, Jane Fonda and Peter Fonda.
-Henry Fonda wrote about them in his 1981 autobiography, as follows:
+Later European settlers in this area were mostly English and German.
+They officially organized the present-day village in 1751 at the former site of Kanatsiohareke.
+The settlement was later named for Douw Fonda, a Dutch-American settler who was scalped in a Mohawk raid during the Revolutionary War, when the Mohawk were allied with the British.

+The Fonda family were ancestors of American actors Henry Fonda, and his children, Jane Fonda and Peter Fonda.
+Henry Fonda wrote about his ancestors in his 1981 autobiography, as follows:

 Early records show the family ensconced in northern Italy in the 16th century where they fought on the side of the Reformation, fled to Holland, intermarried with Dutch burghers' daughters, picked up the first names of the Low Countries, but retained the Italianate "Fonda".
 Before Pieter Stuyvesant surrendered Nieuw Amsterdam to the English the Fondas, instead of settling in Manhattan, canoed up the Hudson River to the Indian village of Caughnawaga.
 Within a few generations, the Mohawks and the Iroquois were butchered or fled and the town became known to mapmakers as Fonda, New York.